Canada is pausing private refugee sponsorship applications until 2026

 The government has set a target of admitting 23,000 privately sponsored refugees in its 2025-27 immigration plan, while the total refugee target for next year is just over 58,000 people.

-The Immigration and Refugee Board of Canada says there are over 85,000 pending refugee claims as of the end of October.
+The government says it has a backlog of 90,500 pending applications for privately sponsored refugees as of the end of October.

 MORE POLITICS NEWS